ppaez/alsaseq/doc/tracks.rst

       is entered, one or two voice change events are added at the beginning, and the list is appended to the `seq.tracks` list.

-    - `eventos`, the events that will be sent to the destination client.
+    - `outgoing`, the events that will be sent to the destination client.
 It is set to the contents of all the tracks in the `seq.tracks` list when playback mode is entered.
 The `seq.tracks` list is first processed by `merge` to become a single event list.

-tracks uses the `threading`__ module to populate the `incoming` and `eventos` lists with ALSA sequencer events.
+tracks uses the `threading`__ module to populate the `incoming` and `outgoing` lists with ALSA sequencer events.
 It creates two
 threads:

     - `thri`, runs `retrieveinput`